-- how well the provider monitors learner attendance and engagement with the provision, which is able to identify quickly unexplained medical conditions, unusual absences, and disappearances

-- learner health and safety and well-being, on and off-site
+- pupil health and safety and wellbeing, on and off-site

-- developing learners' knowledge and understanding of emotionally damaging or unsafe behaviours, for example grooming, harassment, discrimination, bullying and extremism
+- developing pupils' knowledge and understanding of emotionally damaging or unsafe behaviours, for example grooming, harassment, discrimination, bullying and extremism

 - bullying, including cyberbullying

 - the provider's record keeping procedures

 - arrangements for meeting the needs of children with medical conditions

 - first aid and the management of medicines

 - relationships and sexuality education

 - promoting healthy relationships

 - child sexual exploitation

-- forced marriage
+- · forced marriage

 - preventing radicalisation and exploitation

 - trafficking

 - signposting victims of abuse to appropriate help and support

 - mandatory reporting duty for female genital mutilation

 - drugs and substance misuse

-- peer on peer sexual harassment

 - online safety

+- Liberty Protection Safeguards (LPS) relevant to young people aged sixteen and above.

-The Welsh and UK Governments have issued specific statutory requirements about many of these issues.
+The Welsh Government has issued specific statutory requirements about many of these issues.
 There may also be other safeguarding issues that are specific to the local area or population.

-Where there are statutory requirements, providers should already have in place policies and procedures that satisfy those and comply with any guidance issued by the Welsh Government.
-Similarly, arrangements about matters on which the Government has issued guidance should be evidenced by policies and procedures that are in accordance with that guidance or achieve the same effect.
+Where there are statutory requirements, schools should already have in place policies and procedures that satisfy those and comply with any guidance issued by the Welsh Government.
+Similarly, arrangements about matters on which the Welsh Government has issued guidance should be evidenced by policies and procedures that are in accordance with that guidance or achieve the same effect.